aff3ct/aff3ct/README.md

 This command will use the generated Makefile.

 ## Run the code
-Here are some examples of runs.
+Here is an example of run.
 You can skip the computations of the current SNR point with the `ctrl+C` combination on the keyboard.
 If you use `ctrl+C` twice in a small time-step (500ms), the program will stop.

-### Decoding of the Polar codes with the Successive Cancellation decoder
+### Decoding of the Polar codes with the Successive Cancellation List decoder (SCL)

 Open a shell and type (from the `$ROOT_AFF3CT/build/` folder):

-    $ ./bin/aff3ct --sim-type BFER --cde-type POLAR -K 1024 -N 2048 -m 1.5 -M 2.81 --cde-fb-gen-method GA -t 1
+    $ ./bin/aff3ct --sim-type BFER --cde-type POLAR -m 1 -M 4 -s 0.25 -K 1755 -N 2048 --crc-poly 32-GZIP --dec-type ASCL

 Expected output: